ericnordelo/cross-chain-bridge-examples/README.md

 Let's go back to the example:

-1. Deploy the GreeterOptimismL2 in the Optimism L2 (we are using testnets of course):
+1. Deploy the `GreeterOptimismL2` in the L2 (we are using testnets of course):

    ```sh
    $ hh deploy --network optimism --tags greeter_optimism_l2